isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Inquiring through Dialogue in English Language Classrooms (Primary and Secondary).md

 <ul>
 <li>
 <p>customise EL lessons, incorporating the use of EdTech, that support the
-practice of IBL including ItD based on:</p>
+practice of IBL including ItD based on:
-<p>− principles of EL teaching and learning (CLLIPS) and teaching processes
+<br>− principles of EL teaching and learning (CLLIPS) and teaching processes
-(ACoLADE), and</p>
+(ACoLADE), and
-<p>− knowledge of learners, acquired through sound use of assessment information
+<br>− knowledge of learners, acquired through sound use of assessment information
 on students’ learning readiness, interests and learning profiles, collected before, during and after instruction.</p>
 </li>